 Undergrad level:

-Advisor: Markus Eberl
+Advisor: Prof. Markus Eberl

 Work as an algorithm engineer and take in charge of all machine learning applications and efficient data analysis.